 Program Coordinator - Kelly Pearson, MSN, FNP-BC

 Kelly is a board certified family nurse practitioner.
 She has been an RN since earning her Bachelors of Science in Nursing from Johns Hopkins University in 1999.
-Her favorite job as an RN was serving as the telephone triage nurse at a rural FQHC in Northern California.
+Her favorite job as an RN was serving as the telephone triage nurse at an FQHC in rural Northern California.
 She earned her Masters of Science in Nursing from Western Carolina University in 2014.
 Kelly was a resident in the inaugural Advanced Practice Clinician in Safety Net Residency, graduating in 2015.
 She has been working as a primary care provider at WNCCHS since then.
 She has a passion for caring for all people, regardless of ability to pay.
 In her free time, Kelly loves being outside and spending time with family, friends, and her pets.

 Preceptor - Jennifer Abbott, MD